Logo

 Penrith Castle

+The castle later passed into the possession of the Neville family, who rose to prominence in the north in the late Middle Ages.
 The Red Tower was added in the early fifteenth century by the influential Ralph Neville, first Earl of Westmorland.
-The Nevilles rose to prominence in the north in the late Middle Ages.
 One of the castle's keepers was to be his more famous son, Richard Neville, Earl of Warwick, who became known to history as 'Warwick the Kingmaker'.
-From 1471 Richard, Duke of Gloucester, later King Richard III, during his time as his brother Edward IV's Lieutenant of the North , added a new gatehouse and extensive lodgings around the courtyard.
+After the death of Warwick at the Battle of Barnet in 1471, Edward IV granted the castle to his brother Richard, Duke of Gloucester, later King Richard III.
+During the time that he acted as his brother Edward IV's Lieutenant of the North , Richard of Gloucester added a new gatehouse and extensive lodgings around the courtyard.

 penrith castle